kunitoki/straw/README.md

 # straw
-Squeeze is a juce automation framework for integration testing
+Straw is a juce automation framework for integration testing.

 ## Example of REST API